robotframework/robotframework-RFCP-syllabus/Chapter_5_Exploring_Advanced_Constructs.md

 ### 5.1.2 Variable Scopes

 > [!IMPORTANT]
-> LXX Recall the different variable scopes in Robot Framework (K1)
+> LO-XX Recall the different variable scopes in Robot Framework (K1)

 Variables in Robot Framework have different scopes, determining where they can be accessed and how long they are available.

 #### 5.1.2.1 .
 Global Scope

 > [!IMPORTANT]
-> LXX Recall how to define global variables and where they can be accessed (K1)
+> LO-XX Recall how to define global variables and where they can be accessed (K1)

 - **Definition**: Variables accessible everywhere during the test execution.
 - **Creation**: